hecker1002/RoBERTs---P4---Agentic-Evaluation-Framework/README.md

 ## Future Enhancements

-*   **Visualization of Evaluation Trends:** Implement heatmaps and charts to visualize performance trends across agents and prompts.
+*   **Visualization of Evaluation Trends:** Implement heatmaps to visualize performance trends across agents and prompts.
-*   **Support for Multiple Domains:** Expand the domain classification and adherence metrics to support a wider range of tasks.
+*   **Support for Multiple Domains:** Expand the domain classification (especially for SSummarization) and adherence metrics to support a wider range of tasks.
 *   **Improved Hallucination Detection:** Integrate more sophisticated hallucination detection techniques.
 *   **Automated Fine-Tuning Pipeline:** Automate the BERT fine-tuning process.

 ## Team

-*   [Your Name]
+*   RobERTs

-## Standing Ovation!
+## CONCLLUSION

 We believe that the Agentic Evaluation Framework offers a novel and effective solution for evaluating AI agent responses at scale.
 Its combination of diverse agents, feature extraction, BERT fine-tuning, and LLM-based judgment provides a comprehensive and interpretable assessment of agent performance.
-We are confident that this project will contribute to the development of more reliable and trustworthy AI systems.
+We are confident that this project will contribute to the development of more reliable and trustworthy AI system in the future of e6data .